Jamie Bell Cast as Duke Shelby in New Peaky Blinders Sequel Series for BBC and Netflix

 What's Next

-No premiere date has yet been announced for the new series, though production is now underway.
+No premiere date has yet been announced for the new series, though production is now underway in Birmingham.
 Steven Knight has indicated that more casting announcements are forthcoming.
-The success of The Immortal Man on Netflix has clearly provided the commercial justification for an ambitious two-season order.
+The success of The Immortal Man on Netflix has clearly provided the commercial justification for an ambitious two-season order, and the combination of Bell's casting and the post-war Birmingham setting suggests the new series will aim to match — and perhaps surpass — the dramatic ambition of its predecessors.

-Full casting details are available via Deadline and RTΓ Entertainment.
+Full casting details are available via Deadline and BBC News.